bytecodealliance/javy/docs/docs-using-extending.md

 }
 ```

 If you want to use hostcalls in your plugin, you'll also need to include imports in your world.
-For example, if you wanted to import a function named `imported-function` that takes no arguments and doesn't return anything, it'll look like :
+For example, if you wanted to import a function named `imported-function` that takes no arguments and doesn't return anything, it'll look like:

 ```wit
 package yournamespace:my-javy-plugin@1.0.0;